About the Stephen Lawrence Research Centre

-Inspired by the loan of archival materials by DMU Chancellor, Baroness Doreen Lawrence, which document the history of the Lawrence family’s fight for justice in the wake of their son’s tragic murder, the SLRC has a mission of becoming a hub of innovative and world-leading research.
+Inspired by the loan of archival materials by Baroness Doreen Lawrence, which document the history of the Lawrence family’s fight for justice in the wake of their son’s tragic murder, the Stephen Lawrence Research Centre (SLRC) has a mission of becoming a hub of innovative and world-leading research.
 The SLRC intends to create inclusive, intergenerational research communities that engage academics, students, alumni, local communities and the general public.
 It aspires to become a place that attracts and develops innovative thinkers who will become leaders by creating impact through their research on a local, national and global scale.

 Elements of the centre